-To avoid tight coupling between the core business logic and monitoring and analytics functionality, TYPHON proposes a modular event-based architecture where data access and update events are published by the hybrid polystore API to a high-performance bus so that these can be consumed by distributed topologies of components which can contribute real-time monitoring and analytics functionality in a loosely-coupled manner (e.g. complex events processing engines such as Esper).
+To avoid tight coupling between the core business logic and monitoring and analytics functionality, TYPHON utilises a modular event-based architecture where data access and update events are published by the hybrid polystore API to a high-performance bus so that these can be consumed by distributed topologies of components which can contribute real-time monitoring and analytics functionality in a loosely-coupled manner (e.g. complex events processing engines such as Esper).

-To facilitate disciplined and automated evolution of polystores, TYPHON aims at providing: 1) a tool-supported methodology for schema evolution, taking into account the presence of multiple, heterogeneous, interdependent and possibly overlapping data stores; 2) Data migration tools, migrating the data between stores and between paradigms (relational, NoSQL, textual); 3) Query migration tools, allowing the automated translation of queries expressed on top of the initial schema(s) into equivalent queries compliant with the target structures; and 4) Data usage monitoring tools, that aim to analyze the actual data usage in the hybrid polystores, to recommend evolutions when relevant.
+To facilitate disciplined and automated evolution of polystores, TYPHON provides: 1) a tool-supported methodology for schema evolution, taking into account the presence of multiple, heterogeneous, interdependent and possibly overlapping data stores; 2) Data migration tools, migrating the data between stores and between paradigms (relational, NoSQL, textual); 3) Query migration tools, allowing the automated translation of queries expressed on top of the initial schema(s) into equivalent queries compliant with the target structures; and 4) Data usage monitoring tools, that aim to analyze the actual data usage in the hybrid polystores, to recommend evolutions when relevant.